-According to the terms of the visa-free policies, travelers must transit between China and a third "international" destination.
-Hong Kong, Macau, and Taiwan are visa-free for American people and are considered as third countries/regions for transit purposes.
+According to the terms of the visa-free policies, travelers must transit between Chinese mainland and a third destination.
+Hong Kong, Macau, and Taiwan are visa-free for American people and are considered as third regions for transit purposes.

 Therefore, you can make the most of traveling to Hong Kong, Macau, and Taiwan, and combine more than one visa-free policy.

 Here are two sample tours, for inspiration, for a China tour that lasts for 1 to 2 weeks without a visa:

 - US – Beijing/Tianjin (4 days, 144-hour visa-free transit) – Hong Kong (2 days) – Shanghai/Suzhou/Hangzhou (6 days, 144-hour visa-free transit) – US

 - US – Hong Kong (2 days) – Beijing (3 days, 72-hour visa-free transit) – Macau (2 days) – Shanghai/Suzhou/Hangzhou (6 days, 144-hour visa-free transit) – Hong Kong (2 days) – Guilin (3 days, 72-hour visa-free transit) – US